Null K\"ahler geometry and isomonodromic deformations: Abstract

 \section{Abstract}

 We construct the normal forms of null--K\"ahler metrics: pseudo--Riemannian metrics admitting a compatible parallel nilpotent endomorphism of the tangent bundle.
-Such metrics are examples of non--Riemannian holonomy reduction, and (in the complexified setting) appear in the Bridgeland stability conditions of the moduli spaces of Calabi--Yau three--folds.
+Such metrics are examples of non--Riemannian holonomy reduction, and (in the complexified setting) appear on the space of Bridgeland stability conditions on a Calabi-Yau threefold.

 Using twistor methods we show that, in dimension four - where there is a connection with dispersionless integrability - the cohomogeneity--one anti--self--dual null--K\"ahler metrics are generically characterised by solutions to Painlev\'e I or Painlev\'e II ODEs.